stfc/PSyclone/doc/developers.rst

 -----

 The dynamo0.3 api currently assumes that all kernels which support iterating over cells work internally on a column of cells.
 This means that PSyclone need only be concerned with iterating over cell-columns in the horizontal.
 As a result the LFRic infrastructure presents the mesh information to PSyclone as if the mesh were 2-dimensional.
-From now on this 2D view will be assumed i.e. a cell will actually be a column on cells.
+From now on this 2D view will be assumed i.e. a cell will actually be a column of cells.
 The LFRic infrastracture provides a global 2D cell number from 1 to the number of cells.

 For example, a simple quadrilateral element mesh with 4 cells might be numbered in the following way.